 - Leaving unneeded VPN gateways running.
 If they aren’t needed, and aren’t going to be used, remove them because they have an hourly cost as well.
 You may be running a VPN gateway if you started with an on-premises infrastructure that you’ve since migrated to the cloud.
 If the VPN gateway is no longer needed, delete it and save the additional cost.
 Note, that if you must re-create a VPN gateway, it will be created with a new IP address.
 So, if you feel you are going to need the same gateway in the near future, it is probably less hassle to leave it running than reconfigure the end points depending on the VPN infrastructure.

-- Not leveraging scheduling.
+- Not leveraging scheduling or auto-scaling.
 If your customers aren’t using all or part of their deployment during certain hours of the day or week, turn off all or part of your deployment.
 We have an easy User Interface that will walk you through setting up the scheduler for one, a few, or all VMs in your deployment.
 Click here to learn how to set up the Scheduler feature.

-- Not leveraging auto-scaling.
 I really like our auto-scaling capability, it gives your infrastructure to ability to scale based on user demand, then after hours scale down your infrastructure as users sign out at the end of the day.
 This is a great configuration to ensure you have the available capacity when needed, but that you are not paying for maximum capacity when your demand is minimal.